• Approach to Resource Conservation and Circulation

 Mechanically recycled PET film derives from used PET bottles that undergo several steps: selection, crushing, cleansing, and high-temperature decompression.

 The replacement of virgin PET film in the outermost layer of the aluminum bags with mechanically recycled PET film results in reduced CO2 emissions and fossil fuel conservation while maintaining the quality of the packaged products.
-This contributed to reducing CO2 emissions by 0.36 tons compared to conventional film in FY2022.
+This contributed to reducing CO2 emissions by 0.25 tons compared to conventional film in FY2023.
 We are currently conducting a technical study to gradually expand the use of mechanically recycled PET film to other product packaging materials.

 ■ Biomass bottles